 - Provides excellent protection in warmer waters

 One of the best triathlon wet suit options for beginners is this Seavenger one.
-It is extremely affordable and comes in both a male and female version.
-That ensures the most comfortable fit which makes it so much easier to get used to wearing one.
+It is very affordable and comes in both a male and female version.
+That ensures the most comfortable feel, which makes it so much easier to get used to wearing one.

 - Reduced seam chaffing with specialty stitching